National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ### Synthea Notional Data

-In contrast to the SynPuf data, the Synthea notional data are derived from a probabilistic model of early-pandemic COVID-19 patient trajectories published by Walonski et al.[^2] converted to OMOP.
+In contrast to the SynPuf data, the Synthea notional data are derived from a probabilistic model of early-pandemic COVID-19 patient trajectories published by [Walonski et al.](https://www.sciencedirect.com/science/article/pii/S2666521220300077) converted to OMOP.
 These data include COVID-19 diagnoses and lab tests for a subset of patients.
 The main limitation of this notional data is its model-generated cleanliness.
 Pneumonia in the Synthea dataset, for example, is always represented with the same concept ID, while in real data a variety of pneumonia sub-type concept IDs are represented.
 Real EHR data also contain missing, erroneous, or inconsistent information.
 With regard to COVID-19, N3C has modified the original data published by Walonski et al. to include more diversity and realism in COVID-19 diagnoses and lab tests; a README file in the data catalog describes the modifications in detail.

 The Synthea data have an additional benefit of being slightly more aligned with real N3C data for additions beyond the OMOP standard.
 For example, while SynPuf data tables include data partner IDs, Synthea also includes a `manifest` table with mock data partner metadata.
 The Synthea data also include constructed [macrovisit](#macrovisits) information.